DylanMacres/ReadMeGen/README.md

   ## Installation
-    open the terminal in the code and hit node index.
+    open the code and locate the terminal for the index and run "node index"

   ## Usage
-   for all github repos
+   to be used for github repos and for people who love to code!

   ## Contributions
-    just me
+    Du coding bootcamp 2022! with dan k as the teach and george/kirtley T.As!

   ## Github
-    dmacres
+    DylanMacres

   ## E-Mail
     macresdylan@gmail.com